top of page

 My Creative Process

 The rustic, earthy style of my work is what makes my items unique.
-I use native Ohio woods that include sycamore, maple, oak, hickory, buckeye, sassafras, cottonwood bark, and others, and sometimes use exotic woods and reclaimed pallet wood.
+I use native Ohio woods that include sycamore, maple, oak, hickory, buckeye, sassafras, cottonwood bark, and others, and sometimes use exotic woods and reclaimed wood.

 When you see old bug tracks, small cracks and blemishes, they are not flaws, you can be assured that you have a one-of-a-kind item straight from nature.